Threadnaught/Nihilo/notes/attack_surface.md

 ### POTENTIAL FIX

-Create a function for copying sandbox memory to process memory which checks the passed sandbox memory pointer is entireley within the correct wasm_module_inst_t.
+- Create a function for copying sandbox memory to process memory which checks the passed sandbox memory pointer is entirely within the correct wasm_module_inst_t.
+- Create a function for copying process memory to sandbox memory which includes the allocation step, preventing the buffer issues.

 **NOT YET IMPLEMENTED**